rgorge/minimal-mistakes/_pages/virtualization-101.md

 <a name="RESOURCES"></a>
 <h1>Types of virtualized resources - compute, storage, network</h1>
 So, what components a VM consist of?
-Thre are three most important virtual resources:
+There are three most important virtual resources:

 <ul>
     <li> compute - CPU and RAM</li>